 All I/Os are in a known state during power-up and any power-up sequence is allowed without current impact.
 Refer to the "I/O Power-Up and Supply Voltage Thresholds for Power-On Reset (Commercial and Industrial)" section on page 3-3 for more information.
-During power-up, before reaching activation levels, the I/O input and output buffers are disabled, while the weak pull-up is enabled.
-Activation levels are described in Table 3-2 on page 3-2.
+The I/Os will come up with disabled in/out buffers but with a weak pull-up enabled.